pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 ## 1900's: Georges de Créqui-Montfort & Eugène Sénéchal de la Grange (1903); John Diederich Haseman (1909)

 Maurice Neveu-Lemaire of the de Créqui-Montfort and Sénéchal de la Grange expedition took systematic notes on location and time of his collections (Chevreux 1904).
 These notes can be found in Neveu-Lemaire (1906).
+The type locality of _O. agassizi_ var. _Crequii_, _O. agassizi_ var. _inornata_, _O. agassizi_ var. _Senechali_ and _O. agassizi_ var. _typica_ is the Lago Titicaca at Chilaya in Bolivia (for exact location (station 29) see Neveu-Lemaire (1906)).
+Additional type localities (syntypes) are Lago Poopo and río Pazña for _O. agassizi_ var. _inornata_, the lagune d'Acostan (Chili) for _O. agassizi_ var. _typica_ and Bay of Puno (Lago Titicaca, Peru) for _O. agassizi_ v. _Senechali_.
+The type locality of _O. neveui_ is slightly nord of the entrance of the strait separating the peninsula of Karapata and the island of Cumana.

 O. agassizi v.
 Crequii: station 29 \
 O. agassizi v. inornata: station 29 \